 As soon as you login to SeatSpy, there is a link at the top of the screen named My Alerts.
 Click on this link to see a list of all of the alerts that you have set up.
 There is an option beside each alert to delete it.
 Deleting the alert will stop our tracking of this route for you and will stop any more messages being sent for this alert.

 There is also a direct link in the emails that tell you about new seat availability.
 If you no longer want to receive alert messages for this alert, click on the email link and it will immediately delete the alert and prevent any more messages being generated for it.

 Alerts are automatically deleted when the End Date of the alerts Date Range is passed.
 For example, if you were looking for availability between 2nd and 9th February, then, on 10th February, our system will delete your alert for you as there is no longer any possibility of finding new reward seat availability for this alert.

-We offer three levels of subscription, with varying features available in each.
+We offer two levels of subscription, with varying features available in each.

 You can cancel at any time by logging in, going to My Account, and choosing the Subscriptions option.
 You will see the details of your current subscription and be able to choose the option to cancel.

 If you cancel part way through a billing period, you will continue to have access to the features of your subscription tier for the remainder of the period, but will not be charged again when it ends.
 You will not receive a refund for the remaining part of the billing period.